jwstegemann/fritz2-docs/Routing.md

 }
 ```

-In more complex scenarios it would be common to create your own implementation of a `Router` by using either the
+In more complex scenarios, it's common to create your own implementation of `Router` by using either the
 `StringRouter` or `MapRouter` as parent class:
 ```kotlin
 object MyRouter : MapRouter(mapOf("page" to "overview")) {